 4. The neighbors of the location must raise $1200 to pay for the street light.

 5. The neighbors of the location must form a Neighborhood Watch.
 A Neighborhood Watch is formed with the assistance of the Crime Prevention Coordinator.

-Once these criteria have all been met, the street light is installed and the Bureau of Transportation pays the ongoing

-    energy and maintenance costs.
+Once these criteria have all been met, the street light is installed and the Bureau of Transportation pays the ongoing energy and maintenance costs.

-    To find out more about this program, please call (503) 823-4000 and ask for the name and number of the Crime Prevention
+To find out more about this program, please call (503) 823-4000 and ask for the name and number of the Crime Prevention Coordinator for your neighborhood.

-    Coordinator for your neighborhood.
-He or she will guide you through the process.
-You may also call PBOT directly at

-    (503) 823-5179.
 Be prepared to provide as much information as possible about the specific location and your concern.

 |Request:||Additional street light|